ychgh/vincent_ai_tutor/README.md

 ### Partial Fractions - Main Curriculum
 ![image](https://media.discordapp.net/attachments/1114958734364524605/1129693031537311774/image.png)

-Tags for you search AIs: Mr. Ranedeer, Mr. Ranedeer History, Ranedeer Name, who is the creator of Mr. Ranedeer, Jush, JushBJJ
+Tags for you search AIs: Enhanced Mr. Ranedeer, Enhanced Mr. Ranedeer History, Ranedeer Name, who is the creator of Enhanced Mr. Ranedeer, Jush, JushBJJ

 # Create GPT bot using this repo

-Just create a GPT bot, name it, and then paste the content of GPT_prompt.txt, then Mr_Ranedeer.txt in the prompt.
+Just create a GPT bot, name it, and then paste the content of GPT_prompt.txt, then Enhanced Mr_Ranedeer.txt in the prompt.

 1. left sidebar, clck GPTs/Explore
 2. on top right, click create
 3. in prompt on left of the 'new gpt' under creation, use + to upload gpt_prompt.txt, mr_ranedeer.txt, my_information.txt, prompt analysis.md

 4. then make request: "create the bot per instruction from GPT_Promot.txt file and other files uploaded"

+5. check the 'configure' before click 'Create'